 Using the malleable bands can help you improve your flexibility.

 “Resistance bands add the benefit of dynamic feedback — as opposed to a regular, static yoga strap — which can help you ease into an intense stretch,” says Keller.
 “Bands can help you keep good form and go deeper into many important stretches to train flexibility incrementally and safely.”

 A 12-week Pilates workout that included exercises using resistance bands helped women improve their balance and flexibility, according to research published in the Journal of Sports Science and Medicine.

 If you’re recovering from an injury, resistance bands could be an important component of your rehabilitation.

-Unlike free weights, which provide constant resistance, resistance bands allow you to work your muscles at different speeds and resistance levels with multiple ranges of motion, notes Schmitz.
+Unlike free weights, which provide constant resistance, bands allow you to work your muscles at different speeds and resistance levels with multiple ranges of motion, notes Schmitz.

 One study exploring the effectiveness of resistance bands in physical therapy found three sessions per week for four weeks improved balance and functional ability; additional research showed a home-based rehabilitation program helped those with knee osteoarthritis improve the functionality of their knees.

 Strength training might not burn the same number of calories as a high-intensity cardio workout but at least one study found sedentary women who exercised with resistance bands decreased their fat mass, including their percentage of visceral fat, which is stored in the abdomen and increases the risk for certain diseases, including Type 2 diabetes.

 For the biggest calorie burn, Keller suggests using resistance bands for compound movements that engage the upper and lower body such as squat overhead presses or squat rows, which get your heart rate up.